Gabilopez1/Udacity_Intro_Azure_ML/README.md

 I continued to work on the same the dataset of Project 1 about a direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe to a term deposit (variable y).
 The Architectural Diagram is:
 ![alt text](https://github.com/Gabilopez1/Udacity_Intro_Azure_ML/blob/master/Minimalist%20Circles%20Mind%20Map.png)

+## Screenshot Machine Learning Ops Principle
+The key step of the Machine Learning Ops Principle are:

 ## Future work